HasanDnr/public-pages/learn/learn.md

 Yes.
 Consider ‘promoting’ a Soil Supporter that you trust, to become a fellow Soil Maker.
 This will give them the ability to help manage your site and its participants while you’re gone.

-# Can a project or organization create and host one or more Soil Site(s)?
+# Can a project or organization create and host one or more soil site(s)?

-Yes, your organization can create and host any number of Soil Sites.
-Just add your organization’s Soil Site(s) and feel free to let the public know who is behind your soil sites by including your logo and link to your website and social media, in your soil site's profile.
+Yes, your organization can create and host any number of soil sites.
+Just register your organization’s soil site(s) and feel free to let the public know who is behind your soil sites, by including your logo and link to your website and social media, in your soil site's profile.

 # Can I earn income as a Soil Maker?

 While not supported by the platform, do consider asking your neighbors to help support your work with a monthly donation or fee.
-We find that many neighbors really do value you as their soil maker and are happy to support.
+We find that many neighbors really do value you as their Soil Maker and are happy to support.

 We're also finding that artisanal soil is becoming a valuable product, which means that Soil Makers producing high-quality soil may be able to sell it.